cloudify-cosmo/getcloudify.org/source/guide/3.2/understanding-blueprints.md

 ## Relationships

-Relationshipd secribes the type of dependency between 2 nodes.
-There are 3 types of abstract built-inrealtionships:
+Relationships describe the type of dependency between 2 nodes.
+There are 3 types of abstract built-in realtionships:

 * `contained_in` : when one node is installed on another node. for example an apache webserver is installed on a VM.
-A WAR file is deployed on a Tomcat server, etc. This `relationship` ensures that the `target node` will exist before attempting to create the `source node`
+A WAR file is deployed on a Tomcat server, etc. This `relationship` ensures that the `target node` exists before attempting to create the `source node`

 * `connected_to` : when one node needs a connection to another node.
 For example a Tomcat server needs a JDBC connection to a mySQL database server.
 The relationship allows the user to configure the `source node`, the `target node` or both of them before starting these nodes.
 It also helps to pass runtime information to the `source node` about the `target node`